Canal Cruising 2019

 Fellow Lymm CC members also at The Swan With Two Nicks

-The cruise was well attended with over thirty boats...
+The cruise was well attended by thirty boats...

-...and time for a catch-up on our latest adventures
+...and was a good time for a catch-up on the latest happenings and adventures

 Sunset at Little Bollington